 To get the word out about causes and brands

-Some of the best gamified promotions for producing these engagement cycles are Advergames.
+Some of the best game-based promotions for producing these engagement cycles are Advergames.
 Advergames are casual games that deliver brand messaging during game play.

 Think candy crush but customized to deliver your brand messaging.

 And they generate almost entirely positive feedback across the board.